-If you’re happy to accept a job, then great but the choice is yours and you could decide to find a job elsewhere.
-The experience you have gained during your apprenticeship will be invaluable to have on your CV and should give you the confidence to go and find your ideal role.
+If you’re happy to accept a job, then great but the choice is yours.
+The experience you have gained during your Apprenticeship will be invaluable to have on your CV and should give you the confidence to go and find your ideal role.

 How much will I earn on an apprenticeship?

 All apprenticeships are real jobs, so you will earn a salary.
-The current minimum wage if you are 16-18 or 19 or over and in your first year as an apprentice is £4.15 an hour (May 2021).
-All other apprentices should be paid the national minimum wage.
+The current minimum wage if you are 16-18 or 19 or over and in your first year as an Apprentice is £4.30.
+All other Apprentices should be paid the national minimum wage.